Have a laptop with 8GB of RAM and want to run AI locally?

 - ✔️ Need a universal model for code and text → Phi-4 Mini

-in the article Ollama + VS Code: a free alternative to GitHub Copilot.
+More on setting up autocompletion — in the article Ollama + VS Code: A Free Alternative to GitHub Copilot.

 Don't expect GPT-4 quality — but for daily autocompletion, boilerplate generation,